jcolag/entropy-arbitrage/2025-08-04-kadooment.md

   Add another diagram to demo page    :48h
 {% endmermaid %}

 It worked perfectly on my version of the blog, but as some of you noted---and thanks for catching it, to those I didn't say that to earlier---went wildly wrong when I deployed to the site.
-Turned out that, all this time, despite the problems that the blog had a few months back with excessive spacing dragging down load-times, it had a [minifier](https://en.wikipedia.org/wiki/Minification_%28programming%29) running, which fouled up the diagram source.
+Turned out that, all this time, despite the problems that the blog had a few months back with excessive spacing dragging down load-times, it had a {% wiki Minification_%28programming%29|minifier|en %} running, which fouled up the diagram source.

 For example, I input the above diagram as something like this.